eccentricdevotion/TARDIS/custom-model-presets.md

 models:
   # model name
   Type 40:
-    # the item that is placed in the item frame
+    # the item that is placed on the armour stand
     item: CLAY_BALL
   Bad Wolf:
     item: WOLF_SPAWN_EGG